graphhopper/jsprit/docs/Walkthrough   Constraints.md

+# Walkthrough Constraints

 It is assumed that you know the basics of the [applied algorithm](Meta-Heuristic.md).
 In the recreation-step each removed job is re-inserted into the ruined solution again (one after another).
 To actually insert a job, the algorithm calculates its "best" insertion position.
-This implies also to check the feasibility of the insertion step which is in turn dependent on constraints (such as capacity constraints). jsprit knows hard and soft constraints.
-Whereas hard constraints must be met and cannot be broken, soft constraints are always fulfilled but uses penalties to express "good" and "bad" insertions.
+This implies also to check the feasibility of the insertion step which is in turn dependent on constraints (such as capacity constraints).<br>

+## jsprit knows hard and soft constraints.
+- Hard constraints must be met and cannot be broken
+- soft constraints are always fulfilled but uses penalties to express "good" and "bad" insertions.

 jsprit comes with built-in or default constraints (such as capacity and time-window constraints) and allows you to add custom constraints.
 However, you can also disable the default constraints.
 To add custom constraints use